CBD Tincture: Everything You Need to Know

 Acne is the most common skin condition among Americans, and can cause harm to one’s sense of self confidence and self worth.
 The reason that there is no one-size-fits-all approach to curing acne is because it has several different causes.
 Some of them include genetics, bacteria, inflammation and overactive production of sebum (secretion by the sebaceous glands in the skin.)

-Acne that is caused by inflammation or overactive sebaceous glands can be reduced with CBD, because of it’s potent anti inflammatory properties.
+Acne that is caused by inflammation or overactive sebaceous glands can be reduced with CBD, because of it’s unique properties.
 CBD also helps regulate sebum production.

 According to a test-tube study on the subject, CBD oil prevents the sebaceous gland cells from secreting excessive sebum.
-Furthermore, the anti-inflammatory properties inhibit the activation of “pro-acne” agents like inflammatory cytokines.
+Furthermore, it inhibits the activation of “pro-acne” agents like inflammatory cytokines.

 That being said, CBD tinctures should not be used topically.
 CBD balms are better suited for supporting surface areas on the body.